 Afrobarometer offers a wide range of data on Africa that you can freely download and use.
 We are funded from public sources, and our data are a public resource.
 All data are released via this website and other outlets, along with relevant codebooks.
 However, to allow initial in-house analysis and publication, we release data sets for public use one year after the completion of fieldwork in the relevant country.

-Early access to Round 6 datasets
+Early access to Round 7 datasets

-We welcome applications from graduates or research students based at African institutions and from African students based at overseas institutions for access to full country datasets prior to their general release.
+We welcome applications from graduates or research students based at African institutions and from African students based at overseas institutions for access to full country data sets prior to their general release.

-Afrobarometer data is protected by copyright.
-Authors of any published work based on Afrobarometer data or papers are required to acknowledge the source including, where applicable, citations to data sets posted on this website.
+Afrobarometer data are protected by copyright.
+Authors of any published work based on Afrobarometer data or papers are required to acknowledge the source, including, where applicable, citations to data sets posted on this website.
 Please acknowledge the copyright holders in all publications resulting from its use by means of bibliographic citation in this form:

-Afrobarometer Data, [Country(ies)], [Round(s)], [Year(s)], available at http://www.afrobarometer.org
+Afrobarometer Data, [Country(ies)], [Round(s)], [Year(s)], available at http://www.afrobarometer.org.

-We also request users to send/email copies of any publications, papers, or reports that employ Afrobarometer data to Brian Howard, Afrobarometer’s publications manager at email@example.com
+We also request users to send/email copies of any publications, papers, or reports that employ Afrobarometer data to Brian Howard, Afrobarometer’s publications manager, at email@example.com.

-You can gain additional access to Afrobarometer survey data through the Inter-University Consortium for Political and Social Research (ICPSR) at www.icpsr.umich.edu
+You can gain additional access to Afrobarometer survey data through the Inter-University Consortium for Political and Social Research (ICPSR) at www.icpsr.umich.edu.

-For some national surveys, data are weighted to correct for over or under-sampling or for household size.
+For some national surveys, data are weighted to correct for over- or under-sampling or for household size.
 “Withinwt” should be turned on for all national-level descriptive statistics in countries that contain this weighting variable.
-It is included as the last variable in the data set, with details described in the codebook.
+It is included as a variable in the data set; details are described in the codebook.
 For merged data sets, “Combinwt” should be turned on for cross-national comparisons of descriptive statistics.